-While some smaller guns can be challenging to shoot at distance or at small targets, my experience with the P365 is that if you see that bright green front sight on the target and press the trigger smoothly, you WILL hit what you are aiming for.
+While some smaller guns can be challenging to shoot at a distance or small targets, my experience with the P365 is that if you see that bright green front sight on the target and press the trigger smoothly, you WILL hit for what you aim.

-With my Glock 43 it just seems I have to concentrate much more on the sight picture and even then it sometimes isn’t enough when shots go where I do not expect them to.
-My confidence with the P365 is very high, and I find myself shooting it in situations and more difficult shots that I normally reserve for my larger, duty-sized guns.
+With my Glock 43, it just seems I have to concentrate much more on the sight picture, and even then, it sometimes isn’t enough when shots go where I do not expect them to.
+My confidence with the P365 is very high, and I find myself shooting it in situations and challenging shots that I usually reserve for my larger, duty-sized guns.

-Back to the recoil … the recoil with the P365, like its trigger, is deceptive.
-It is a small gun to be sure, so it is expected to be snappy.
+Now back to the handgun's recoil.
+Recoil with the P365, like its trigger, is deceptive.
+It is a small gun, to be sure, so I expected it to be snappy.
 But it FEELS less snappy than similar guns in this category.
 Watch this video of me running a Bill Drill with the gun (done at 3.5 yards and shooting a 2.5” group in 1.94 seconds).
 Pay attention to HOW FLAT the gun is in my hand:

-This is where the P365 gets the greatest amount of attention and rightfully so.
-I don’t know what kind of witchcraft the engineers in Exeter, NH are employing, but for the size and thickness of the P365 to be able to fit 10 or 12 rounds into a profile that doesn’t look any bigger than an S&W Shield, it is pure witchcraft I’m telling you, pure witchcraft!
+Capacity is where the P365 gets the most significant amount of attention, and rightfully so.
+I don’t know what kind of witchcraft the engineers in Exeter, NH are employing, but for the size and thickness of the P365 to be able to fit 10 or 12 rounds into a profile that doesn’t look any bigger than an S&W Shield, it is pure witchcraft I’m telling you, pure mysticism!

-The reality is that engineers at SIG SAUER were instructed by then-new Pistol Product Manager, Phil Strader, to begin designing a new micro-compact pistol but to start first by designing a double-stack magazine capable of holding at least 10 rounds and making it as small as possible.
+The reality is that then-new Pistol Product Manager Phil Strader instructed engineers at SIG SAUER to design a new micro-compact pistol.
+And to start first by developing a double-stack magazine capable of holding at least 10 rounds and making it as small as possible.

-The gun ships with two 10-round magazines, one with a flush base plate, and the other with a slight pinky finger extension.
-Oddly enough, after shooting several hundred rounds I came to almost prefer the flush baseplate when using the 10-round mags.
+The gun comes with two 10-round magazines, one with a flush base plate and another with a slight pinky finger extension.
+Oddly enough, after shooting several hundred rounds, I came almost to prefer the flush baseplate when using the 10-round mags.

-Due to the trigger guard undercut and other grip design features, I am able to sneak about half of my pinky onto the grip of the gun.
-But even if I couldn't get a full grip on it, I never once felt compromised in shooting the gun well unlike other competitor's guns.
+Due to the trigger guard undercut and other grip design features, I can sneak about half of my pinky onto the gun's grip.
+But even if I couldn't get a full grip on it, I never once felt compromised in shooting the gun well, unlike other competitor's guns.

-Even better than the capacity and the ability to still remain a very concealable gun?
-The 12-round magazine really makes the P365 feel and shoot like a totally different gun.
-It FILLS the hand, and it FEELS great!
+Even better than the capacity and the ability to remain a very concealable gun?
+The 12-round magazine makes the P365 feel and shoots like a different gun.
+It FILLS the hand, and it FEELS excellent!